Gun Laws in Maryland

 - Criminal Provisions

-Maryland is surrounded by Virginia, West Virginia, and the District of Columbia to the south and west and by Pennsylvania to the north and Delaware to the east.
+Maryland is surrounded by Virginia, West Virginia, and the District of Columbia to the south and west by Pennsylvania to the north, and Delaware to the east.
 Maryland is a small state, comparable in size to Hawaii, the next smallest state.
 However, Maryland has the 19th largest population in the United States with over 6,000,000 residents.
 Open carry is legal in Maryland with a valid license to carry.
 The Firearm Safety Act 2013 was enacted to ban 45 different semi-automatic handguns and rifles from sale and ownership within the state.

 Maryland Gun Law Purchase Waiting Period